The video experts blog

 Finding the Right Secure Video Platform for your Business

-Online video is increasingly a major component of business.
-Cord cutting is hitting record-setting levels, as consumers follow suit.
-Whether for marketing, events, or as a product itself, video is critical to modern businesses.
+Online video is increasingly a major component of a business.
+Cord-cutting is hitting record-setting levels, as consumers follow suit.
+Whether for marketing, events or as a product itself, video is critical to modern businesses.
 Experts estimate that video will make up a full 76% of web traffic by 2020.
 Most of this video will be delivered via a secure online video platform.

 In recent years, security firms are measuring an increase in piracy, hacking, and other digital attacks every year.
 In the U.S. alone, piracy costs $29.2 billion annually.
 A secure video platform provides a way to mitigate many of these risks.

 This blog will focus on the most common threats to your video content, and how to protect against such threats.
 The security features provided by a secure online video platform will allow you to stream live video and host on-demand video content with more security and greater confidence.

 7 Common Threats To Your Online Video, and How a Secure Video Platform Protects Against Them

 In today’s increasingly digital world, there are many different types of common digital attacks.
 Piracy, hacking, and credential/credit card theft are a few of these.
 A secure video platform provides tools to help protect your content from these types of attacks.
 Depending on your needs, different methods will be best for you.
 To that end, we’ll cover a variety of methods below.

 1. How to Quickly Launch and Share a Video Privately